harshal-ships/cookbook/Langgraph/README.md

 ## Logs

 Each triage result is appended to **`triage_log.jsonl`** (one JSON object per line) with call ID, symptoms, urgency, and routing decision.

-## What this is not

-- Not a replacement for a doctor or nurse
-- Not able to book appointments on the call — callers are directed to phone the clinic
-- Not using Google ADK or Gemini for the voice layer

-For a minimal Telcoflow + Nova Sonic example without triage logic, see `nova_sonic_integration.py`.